-State law has been changed to amend Section 2-3.64 of the School Code.
-The law adds language to clarify that, for assessment and accountability purposes, "all pupils" includes those pupils enrolled in any public setting (see Attachment A).
+Section 2-3.64 of the School Code was amended in 2005 to clarify that for assessment and accountability purposes, "all pupils" includes those pupils enrolled in any public setting (see Attachment A).

 A2.
 IS THE STATE'S DEFINITION OF ADEQUATE YEARLY PROGRESS BASED PRIMARILY ON ACADEMIC ASSESSMENTS (ELEMENT 6.1)?